moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ![A diagram mapping out the steps for deploying a Tanssi network with the Tanssi dApp.](/images/builders/deploy/dapp/dapp-2.webp)

-For Snap networks and Dedicated networks on the [Tanssi Dancebox Testnet](/builders/tanssi-network/testnet/dancebox/){target=\_blank}, the Tanssi team will manually complete verification.
-After verification, it typically takes about ten minutes for your Snap network to be ready and about two hours for a dedicated Tanssi network.
+For quick trial networks and Dedicated networks on the [Tanssi Dancebox Testnet](/builders/tanssi-network/testnet/dancebox/){target=\_blank}, the Tanssi team will manually complete verification.
+After verification, it typically takes about ten minutes for your quick trial network to be ready and about two hours for a dedicated Tanssi network.
 For Tanssi MainNet, the process will be fully decentralized and permissionless.

 ## Prerequisites {: #prerequisites }